sean/delivery-routes/README.md

 ## Running

 The program requires a CSV as input with all of the addresses along with a configuration file, outlined below.
-Originally it would output a new CSV file with additional columns but I switched to a sqlite3 database since I kept having to update the data set as more orders came in.

 The following command will output a routes.json file which should be used as input to the next stage: